Anjaneyakarjigi/Invisible_Man/README.md

 4. Run  the Project and check the output.

-optional extra info : If you want to run with IP webcamera from mobile, download IP-WebCam from playstore and replace URL provided by application
+optional extra info : If you want to run with IP webcamera from mobile, download IP-WebCam from playstore and replace URL provided by application [cap(url)]